 You may have a Will to declare how you want your assets distributed after your death.
 But a living trust can achieve the same objectives with more individualized control, while saving your loved ones the time and money that probate requires.
 A living trust is also a great tool to plan for potential incapacity.
+For this reason, we almost always recommend a trust in Colorado for our clients.

 What is a Living Trust?